 Albums: The Complete Recorder Works of Rubbra and Britten (The Flautadors, Dante Quartet), Messe de Notre-Dame (Ensemble Organum feat. conductor: Marcel Pérès), Motets (The Hilliard Ensemble), Messe de Nostre Dame (Taverner Consort & Choir feat. conductor Andrew Parrott), + more

-Jordi Savall i Bernadet is a Catalan Spanish viol player, conductor and composer.
-He has been one of the major figures in the field of Western early music since the 1970s, largely responsible for bringing instruments of the viol family back to life on the stage.
-His characteristic repertory emphasizes medieval, Renaissance and Baroque music, although he has occasionally ventured into the Classical and even the Romantic periods. ...more on Wikipedia
+Jordi Savall i Bernadet (Catalan: [ˈʒɔɾði səˈβaʎ i βəɾnəˈðɛt]; born August 1, 1941) is a Catalan conductor and viol player.
+He has been one of the major figures in the field of Western early music since the 1970s, largely responsible for popularizing the viol family of instruments (notably the viola da gamba) in contemporary performance and recording.
+His characteristic repertoire features medieval, Renaissance and Baroque music, although he has occasionally ventured into the Classical and even the Romantic periods. ...more on Wikipedia

 Genres (Music): Classical music